jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 > ```route```

+## Webservers

+In 199x Tim Berners-Lee invented the first webpage and the created the first websaerver.
+He was working at the CERN research lab in Switzerland.
+He did so with the idea to be able to dfreely share textual data amongst researchers and national research labs world-wide.
+To do this he created the HTTP protocol for sending and receiving requests as well as a webserver named, NCSA, that would recieve and process those requests, returing text to a client browser to be rendered.

+The first webserver gave rise became a commercial company called Netscape and would take the world by strom creating something called the "internet".
+The webserver started by ?? grew and became an opensource project in the late 90s.
+This software had been commercially available before at  a high price and was limited to those who alrady could afford a large hardware investement.
+The Apache webserver was onwe of the opensoruce tools, along with the mysql database, that lead the first dot-com boom and then bubble at the turn of the century.

+### Apache

+Without Apache, companies such as Google, Facebook, Twitter, and many other companies started upon opensource never would have been able to get started.

+Apache has over time grown and had to add new function while shedding old functionality.
+The memory model of how it processes requests has changed over time as the frequency and amount of requests on a webserver has changed.
+Some may criticze Apache webserver for being a bit old, but there is a large body of knowledge out there on how to customize and manage it.
+Apache holds a dominate percentage of market share of all webserver software in use.

+The apache webserver can be simply installed via Linux or BSD package manager.
+There is even a version of it available for Windows.
+Note that though the same application, Ubuntu refers to the Apache webserver as ```apache2``` and RedHat products refer to it as ```httpd```.

+> sudo apt-get install apache2

+> sudo yum install httpd

+> ports (freebsd)

+### Nginx

+### BSD httpd process

 ## Chapter Conclusions and Review

   In this chapter we learned about the basic components of networking.
 We learned how to configure these settings and general network troubleshooting.